Strict Publishing International

 * anything involving real, named individuals that describes their sexual activities except possibly where the character is, for example, a historical figure and the story is unlikely to cause widespread offence

 * anything that promotes or glorifies illegal actions - for purposes of deciding what is illegal, the laws of the UK AND the USA apply.
 If it is illegal in either of those locations then don't encourage it in your writing.
-This does not, of course, exclude writing about illegal activities; just don't promote it or glorify it
+This does not, of course, exclude writing about illegal activities; just don't promote or glorify anything illegal

-Similarly, we will not take any writing that is designed to offend a large number of readers.
+We will not take any writing that is designed to offend a large number of readers or that we find offensive when we read it.
 The best fiction, erotic or otherwise, addresses either a broad range of interests OR a niche readership WITHOUT offending the mainstream reader.
 If it’s going to make readers write us long letters of complaint (or worse), then it’s not for us!

 What are you waiting for?
 Get writing!